daos-stack/daos/docs/QSG/docker.md

 	- [Docker Hub](https://hub.docker.com/)
 	- [Rocky Linux](https://rockylinux.org/) official repositories.
 	- [hugepages](https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt) enabled
-		-linux kernel feature shall be enabled on the docker host.
+		-Linux kernel feature shall be enabled on the docker host.
 At least, 4096 pages of 2048kB should be available.

 ### Hardware and software configuration used in this QSG
 - Server Board: Wolf Pass